Cluster-Randomized Trials with Cross-Cluster Interference: Optimal Design

-These examples illustrate what we mean by domain knowledge of the degree of interference.
+These examples illustrate what domain knowledge of the degree of interference entails.
 They also show how our proposed choice of $k$ accounts for regional density, unlike the standard power analysis \citep[e.g.][eq.\ (9)]{hemming2011sample}.
-In both examples, weaker assumptions on interference require choosing $k$ smaller than the output of a standard power analysis to better balance bias and variance.
-In order to justify choosing larger $k$, the researcher must either collect data over a larger area or be willing to entertain stronger assumptions on interference.
+In both examples, weaker assumptions on interference require choosing $k$ smaller than the standard analysis to better balance bias and variance.
+To justify choosing larger $k$, the researcher must either collect data over a larger area or be willing to entertain stronger assumptions on interference.